Materials list for Intermediate Watercolour Class

 PAINTS

-This set by Daniel Smith is a good starter set, offering the 2-primary system (a warm and cool yellow, warm and cool blue, warm and cool red).
+Daniel Smith : Watercolour Paint : Essentials Set : 5ml : Set of 6 - This is a good starter set, offering the 2-primary system (a warm and cool yellow, warm and cool blue, warm and cool red).
+The tubes are small but will last a long time.

 OTHER esential ITEMS